colevandersWands/new-ci/.github/PULL_REQUEST_TEMPLATE/logic-checklist.md

   - [ ] There is no logic (loops, conditionals, ...) in the test cases
   - [ ] Side-effects are tested, if necessary
   - [ ] Tricky edge cases are tested (extra credit)
+- [ ] spelling is clear and understandable

 ## It Does Not